 This recipe is great during the week for a quick dessert.

-Answering the question “What’s there to eat” ~ Jen
+My Creative Manner is answering the question "what's there to eat" with simple recipe creations ~ Jen

 Simple Pineapple Upside Down Cake

 This simple pineapple upside down cake is topped with caramelized pineapples and cherries.
 It's quick to make by using a boxed cake mix.

 - 10 Maraschino Cherries

 - 1 Cup Pineapple Juice or water Can use water in replacement of pineapple juice

 Spray 9x13 cake pan with cooking spray.
 Set aside.